KLU is a great place to study

 Gifted Education Scholarships

 The Federal Ministry of Education and Research (BMBF) supports 13 institutions for gifted education that give scholarships to young people whose talent and personality indicate that they will be outstanding at university and in their professions, and take on social responsibility as well.
+Scholars of one of the institutions for gifted education supported by the BMBF can apply for a full tuition fee scholarship at KLU: please check here.

 There are different loan schemes to finance the cost of living.
 These primarily target German and EU nationals.
 Candidates of other nationalities are only eligible if they have a German baccalaureate (Abitur) and permanent residence status in Germany.